Downtown Plains, Georgia. Photo by @benjamingalland

 Presidential Legacies in Georgia

 Georgia’s fascinating role in presidential history centers on the lives of three different men from very different backgrounds.
-From Augusta in the northeast part of the state to Warm Springs in the southwest, you can visit key sites today that reflect the characters of these men and their work for our nation.
+From Augusta in the eastern part of the state to Warm Springs in the west and Plains in the southwest, you can visit key sites today that reflect the characters of these men and their work for our nation.

-Jimmy Carter’s younger years are memorialized throughout his tiny hometown of Plains, much of which is now the Jimmy Carter National Historic Site.
+President Carter’s younger years are memorialized throughout his tiny hometown of Plains, much of which is now the Jimmy Carter National Historical Park.
 The former Plains High School now depicts the teen years of Carter and his lifelong sweetheart, wife Rosalynn.
-Along Main Street is Carter’s old campaign headquarters, filled with colorful political memorabilia from his runs for state senate, governor and president.
+Along Main Street is Carter’s old campaign headquarters, filled with colorful political memorabilia from his runs for state senate, governor, and president.

 The Jimmy Carter Presidential Library & Museum in Atlanta houses the president’s papers and hosts several exhibits, all on a beautifully landscaped campus.
 The adjacent Carter Center, though not open to the public, continues the president’s mission of building global community.

 Franklin D. Roosevelt’s connection to the Warm Springs/Pine Mountain area goes back to his time as New York governor.
 In fact, the scenic and expansive F.D.
 Roosevelt State Park – the largest in Georgia – is mostly on land the president owned.
 You can even picnic at FDR’s favorite outdoor lunch spot at Dowdell’s Knob on the Pine Mountain Trail within the park.